Urucas/babel-me/README.md

   "mocha": "^2.3.3"
 }
 ```
-And thats all!
-Simple and with minimal dependencies.
+Thats all!
+Simple and with minimum dependencies.